 Hi there, I’m Aidan.
-I’m a social scientist, activist and creative sort looking for systemic change that serves the proletariat, particularly the intersectionally disadvantaged.
-I care about compassion, reciprocity and respect and try to live my life according to these values.
+I’m a social scientist and activist looking to create systemic change that serves the proletariat, particularly the intersectionally disadvantaged.
+I care about compassion, justice, genuine equity, reciprocity and radical social change and try to live my life according to these values.

 I am fortunate to hold relative privilege and stability in my life.
 I am employed, housed, and in a partnership with an incredibly intelligent and caring human.
 I also sit uncomfortably in many spaces as a multiply neurodivergent person with health issues.
-I find lengthy interactions, public spaces, and the world drain me, and for all the trying I can muster, I am often perceived negatively by strangers – though am lucky to have many friends who share my values.
+But, I am lucky to have many friends, community members, and colleagues who share my values.

-I come from working class roots.
+I come from working class roots: colonised and enclosed peoples from England, France, Germany, Norway and Australia.
 My family, for many generations, have been workers – most were coal face workers, quite literally, and nearly all were forcibly removed from families and displaced from their lands and homes.
-This familiar, and familial, enclosure/colonial process occurred to my family who originate in Australia, England, France, and the broad Germanic region.
+This familiar, and familial, enclosure/colonial process occurred multi-generationally.
 My parents, both starting as teachers from humble beginnings, have developed into relative privilege in later life.
 I currently reside in, and am a respectful guest on, Tardanya/Adelaide, Kaurna Country, Australia.

 I work as an academic, though to be clear, work I do in this space is not related to my employment, and the views here are not those of my employer or its affiliates.
 I teach and research, design curriculum, and create policy.
 I’m a bit of an all-sorts, working across roles in various institutions in my time – with a constant flare for unionism, rebellion, and severe dispassion for the constant structural barriers which prevent transformative change through higher education.